josilva00/Labseq/README.md

 # LabSeq Application

-This repository contains the containerized version of the LabSeq Application.
+This repository contains the containerized version of the LabSeq Application returning a value from the labseq sequence defined as  l(n) = l(n-4) + l(n-3)

 ## Prerequisites